joecupano/AIdiot/INSTALL.md

 # AIdiot Installation Guide

-Complete installation guide for the AI Assistant.
+Complete installation guide for the AI Assistant with Python 3.12 support.

 ## System Requirements